11cafe/comfyui-workspace-manager/README.md

 A ComfyUI workflow and model manager extension to **organize and manage all your workflows, models and generated images in one place**.
 Seamlessly switch between workflows, track version history and image generation history, 1 click install models from Civit ai, browse/update your installed models

 If you have questions or suggestions, please [join our Discord](https://discord.gg/HHvfEurv2Z)!
-I'm building a new platform that lets you quickly make a runnable web app from your comfyui workflow. www.nodecafe.co if you are interested to make your comfyui workflow into an app or colaborate with me, please DM me!

-[6-21] tags are deprecated, please use folders to organize your workflows.
+🦄 We have a new platform to turn your comfyui workflow to runnable web app: www.nodecafe.co please check it out! 🥳

+[6-25] ⚠️ if workspace manage is not showing up for you after updating ComfyUI, please update it! cause: https://github.com/comfyanonymous/ComfyUI/commit/90aebb6c868d713c3e6457d1474c53808cb5f6a2

 [6-21] ‼️please upgrade to V2 and enable twoway sync if you haven't already.
 I will stop supporting V1 soon and will forcefully turn on twoway sync later. (twoway sync means that your workflow are twoway synced with your disk files /my_workflows directly)